CPSSD/dipla/README.md

 * If you install additional dependencies with pip, you can update the requirements file using `pip freeze > requirements.txt`

 * Remember to deactivate the virtual environment when you're done using `deactivate`

+## Checking Code Style

+You can check if your code complies with the PEP8 style guide using `pep8`.

+* Checking all of the tests: `pep8 tests`

+* Checking all of the production code: `pep8 dipla`